dhansel/ArduinoFDC/README.md

 can use the following functions:

 #### `void ArduinoFDC.begin()`
 Initializes the Arduino pins used by the controller.
-Those pins are defined at the top of the ArduinoFDC.cpp file.
-Some of them can easily be changed whereas others are hard-coded in the controller code.
-Refer to the comments at the top of the ArduinoFDC.cpp file if you want to change pin assignments.

 #### `void ArduinoFDC.end()`
 Releases the pins initialized by ArduinoFDC.begin()